-To view the change in Flame Length after the treatment, open Layer List and check the box next to: "Landscape Fire Behavior Change: Watershed 20 Thn Pburn 10 yr/North Selkirk CFLRP LF2014 Un".
+For example in the Layer List, turn on "Landscape Fire Behavior Change: N Selkirk Thin Pile Burn 10yr /North Selkirk CFLRP LF23 UnEd."
+Next turn on Flame Length Change (ft).
 This layer shows the difference between post-treatment and pre-treatment Flame Lengths.
 With a glance, you can see that all the dark blue showing on those South/North Facing slopes that had initially shown very high flame lengths, are now indicating significantly decreased flame lengths and fire intensity.

-The change map is generated on the fly.
+Tip: The change map is generated on the fly.
 To access the map later you can select the landscape in the Develop Treatment Alternatives task, and click through each tab to get back to this point.